 As a non-resident property owner in Spain you will need to make an annual tax return in respect of the national letting value of the property, which is called Property Imputed Income Tax.
-Property Imputed Income Tax is a personal tax, and therefore is levied on each of the owners in proportion to their share of the property.
+Property Imputed Income Tax is a personal tax, and therefore is levied on each of the owners in proportion to their share of the property, and paid for those periods of time during which the property is not rented out, as opposed to Property Rental Income Tax, which is paid on the income generated from renting out your property.

 The tax amount to be lodged with the Tax Authority is €110,928 x 1.1% x 24%: €292.85